-Jon's projects for the Pulitzer Center have included reporting from the Democratic Republic of the Congo, India, Bangladesh, China, Haiti, and the Caucasus.
-His work has been featured in the Los Angeles Times, The Atlantic, The Washington Post, al Jazeera English, Nieman Reports, To the Point, and PBS NewsHour.
+Sawyer's projects for the Pulitzer Center have included reporting from the Democratic Republic of the Congo, India, Bangladesh, China, Haiti, and the Caucasus.
+His work has been featured in the Los Angeles Times, The Atlantic, The Washington Post, Al Jazeera English, the Nieman Reports, To the Point, and PBS NewsHour.
 He was executive producer of LiveHopeLove.com, the Center's Emmy-award-winning website on HIV in Jamaica, and also of The Abominable Crime, a feature-length documentary on homophobia and stigma.

-Jon was selected three years in a row for the National Press Club's award for best foreign reporting.
-His work has been honored by the Overseas Press Club, the Inter-American Press Association and the School of Foreign Service at Georgetown University.
-Jon's reporting on defense procurement contract abuses won the top investigative reporting prize among large newspapers from IRE (Investigative Reporters and Editors).
+Sawyer was selected three years in a row for the National Press Club's award for best foreign reporting.
+His work has been honored by the Overseas Press Club, the Inter-American Press Association, and the School of Foreign Service at Georgetown University.
+His reporting on defense procurement contract abuses won the top investigative reporting prize among large newspapers from IRE (Investigative Reporters and Editors).
 His reporting on the problems of nuclear waste disposal was honored by the Atomic Industrial Forum and the American Association for the Advancement of Science.

 Speeches and articles:

-Jon Sawyer on the launch of NewsArts initiative, Southeastern Center for Contemporary Art (SECC), Winston-Salem, NC, Nov.
-17, 2016.
+Jon Sawyer on the launch of NewsArts initiative, Southeastern Center for Contemporary Art (SECC), Winston-Salem, North Carolina, November 17, 2016.

-Jon Sawyer's remarks, celebration of Pulitzer Center's 10th anniversary, National Press Club, Washington, DC, Oct.
-8, 2016.
+Jon Sawyer's remarks, celebration of the Pulitzer Center's 10th anniversary, National Press Club, Washington, D.C., October 8, 2016.

 Jon Sawyer at Tallahassee Economic Club, October 23, 2015.
 "The Case for Hope in a Gloomy Time."
 Click here to view.